gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 Most of the applications that forms the [Workleap](https://workleap.com/) platform are either already bilingual or will be in the future.
 To help feature teams with localized resources, Squide provides a native [plugin](../reference/i18next/i18nextPlugin.md) designed to adapt the [i18next](https://www.i18next.com/) library for federated applications.

+!!!warning
+The examples in this guide load all the resources from single localized resources files.
+For a real Workleap application, you probably want to load the resources with an i18next [backend plugin](https://www.i18next.com/overview/plugins-and-utils#backends).
+!!!

 ## Setup the host application

 Let's start by configuring the host application.
 First, open a terminal at the root of the host application and install the following packages: